 The results: between 1972 and 2006, our energy conservation programs reduced John Deere's total worldwide greenhouse gas emissions by 63% per ton of production.
 To further manage the risks of GHG emissions from our operations and identify cost-effective energy-saving opportunities, John Deere joined the U.S. Environmental Protection Agency's Climate Leaders program in 2007.
 Under this program, we established a goal to reduce the company's global GHG emissions by 25% per dollar of adjusted revenue from 2005 through 2014.

-With the introduction of our enterprise eco-efficiency goals in 2013 and the ending of the Climate Leaders program, we retired this goal two years early, having achieved a 14% reduction in GHG emissions per dollar of adjusted revenue.
-From 2005 through 2012, we reduced GHG emissions 22% per ton of production and 39% per dollar of reported revenue.
+With the introduction of our enterprise eco-efficiency goals in 2013 and the ending of the Climate Leaders program, we retired this goal two years early, having achieved a 17% reduction in GHG emissions per dollar of adjusted revenue.
+Over 40% of our facilities met or exceeded the goal two years early.
+Looking at this achievement in other ways, over the same goal time period of 2005 to 2012, we reduced GHG emissions 26% per ton of production, 41% per dollar of reported revenue, and were able to hold our absolute emissions relatively flat, with less than a .5% increase.

 Our reduction journey continues with the establishment of our 2018 Enterprise Eco-Efficiency Goals.